 The internet is a sanctuary of free knowledge and learning, as well as a den of villainy and deceit.
 It is both a force for good and for evil.
 Regardless of the dangers of the internet, it has become a tool for the day to day lives of adults.
 But due to its dangers - and for the schools to get needed funding - children in school are often deprived of the internet’s good content by schools blocking nearly all webcontent.
 Youtube, Facebook and other repositories are completely blocked.
 Some schools even resort to over-blocking in order to protect themselves from hackers, but this simply doesn’t work.

-The fact is “over-blocking” and “filtering” are tactics that students can subvert.
+The fact is “over-blocking” and “filtering” are tactics that students can sometimes subvert.
 A recent study shows that 35% of students know how to bypass internet filters.
 These students are digital natives and know how to counteract overblocking with proxies and mirrors.

 In reality, over-blocking and excessive web-filtering prevents students from accessing needed sources of information for their school work and education.
 Beyond the student’s use, overblocking also restricts educators from incorporating needed online materials into their curriculum such as educational Youtube videos or lectures and interviews via Skype.